modsim/vizardous/README.md

 Vizardous
 =========

-Vizardous is a software for the anlaysis of single-cell experiments.
-While its core functionality is the visualization of time-resolved single-cell but also population data, it can be used for the automated/scripted analysis of data as well.
+Vizardous is a software for the evaluation of single-cell experiments.
+While its core functionality is the visualization of time-resolved, single-cell but also population data, it can be used for the automated/scripted analysis of data as well.

 Purpose